hmp012/HMD-XR-application/blogposts/05_VR_Implementation.md

 In order to do that, we started by defining the strategy: To make it as dynamic as possible, we would create scripts to define each object's behaviour.
 - The SnapZone script was attached to all bases.
-- The Donut script, which inherited from SnapZone, it was attached to each of the rings.
+- The Donut script, which inherited from SnapZone, was attached to each of the rings.

 Thanks to this separation, the GameManager script was able to handle the game.